Home

 About

-TreeXP acknowledges tree climbing for recreation, sport, scientific research and of course for tree care.
-Using non-invasive climbing techniques and appropriate climbing gear, a climber is able to ascend and descend to and from the tree canopy, as well as, traverse from tree to tree, with minimal impact to the tree.
+TreeXP acknowledges Recreational Tree Climbing as a sport.
+Using non-invasive climbing techniques and appropriate climbing gear, a climber is able to ascend and descend to and from the tree canopy, as well as, traverse from tree to tree.
 Like coral reefs, tree canopies are full of life and incredible beauty.
-Tree climbing is similar to rock climbing, but instead of depending on a rock wall for support, tree climbers are connected to living beings, by way of a climbing line.
+Recreational tree climbing is similar to rock climbing, but instead of depending on a rock wall for support, tree climbers are connected to living beings, by way of a climbing line.

 Thanks for being a part of nature and one with all, including our most precious resources, our trees.